SVNS: Other qualifying

 The World Series results are sometimes used as a qualifier for other tournaments.
 For example, the top four teams of the 2014–15 series automatically qualified for the 2016 Summer Olympics.
 Similarly, certain teams from the 2016–17 series qualified for the 2018 Rugby World Cup Sevens.

 Historical results

-Top 6 placings by season - League
+Top 6 placings by season - Series

 Summary of the top six placegetters for each series: